clearlinux/clear-linux-documentation/source/clear-linux/concepts/security.rst

 The latest Linux codebase
 --------------------------------

-The |CL| Project operates around the idea of open sourcing ideas and innovations upstream through the Linux kernel and using it to take advantage of the latest and greatest features.
+|CL| uses the newest version of the Linux kernel which allows the operating
-This includes security-centered innovations adopted in the Linux upstream.
+system to leverage the latest features from the upstream Linux kernel, including security fixes.